madurapa/wc-lankaqr-payment-gateway/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WooCommerce LANKAQR Gateway allows you to accept payments via any QR code base mobile apps to save payment gateway charges in Sri Lanka.
+LANKAQR Payment Gateway for WooCommerce allows you to accept payments via any QR code base mobile apps to save payment gateway charges in Sri Lanka.

 == Description ==

-WooCommerce LANKAQR Gateway allows you to accept payments via any QR code base mobile apps to save payment gateway charges in Sri Lanka.
+LANKAQR Payment Gateway for WooCommerce allows you to accept payments via any QR code base mobile apps to save payment gateway charges in Sri Lanka.

 LANKAQR is a project initiative from the Central Bank of Sri Lanka to ensure all QR codes and QR based transactions in Sri Lanka are standardized and interoperable.

 When this plugin is installed, a customer will see LANKAQR as a payment option.
 Customer can choose an app to scan the QR code and pay the required amount.

-Like WooCommerce LANKAQR Gateway plugin?
-Consider leaving a [5 star review](https://wordpress.org/support/plugin/woocommerce-gateway-lankaqr/reviews/?rate=5#new-post).
+Like LANKAQR Payment Gateway for WooCommerce plugin?
+Consider leaving a [5 star review](https://wordpress.org/support/plugin/lankaqr-payment-gateway-for-woocommerce/reviews/?rate=5#new-post).

 #### Benefits